 VETERANS ADVISORY SERVICE HUB - VASH

-The VASH is our drop-in centre initiative, which has been established with funding from the South Gloucestershire Council, to offer a supportive and informal place for members of the veteran community to access, better understand and navigate all local services as well as support them during their transition on leaving the services.
+The VASH is our drop-in centre initiative, which has been established to offer a supportive and informal place for members of the veteran community to access, better understand and navigate all local services as well as support them during their transition on leaving the services.

 It also intends to ensure that after their service, veterans and their dependents who need help are known; that public, private and non-service voluntary & community sector organisations coordinate to provide appropriate support when, where and how it is needed, identifying underlying causes of issues and implementing preventative measures.
-Our proposed Drop-In would be open weekly on Mondays from 13:00 to 15:00 subject to Covid 19 directives, in Cedar Room at the Jubilee Centre, Bradley Stoke Town Council, Savages Road, Bradley Stoke and last two Mondays at Patchway One Stop Shop at 13:00hrs - 16:00hrs (by appointment only) .
+Our Drop-In sessions are open first two Mondays of each month from 13:00hrs to 16:00hrs, in Cedar Room at the Jubilee Centre, Bradley Stoke Town Council, Savages Road, Bradley Stoke and last two Mondays at Patchway One Stop Shop at 13:00hrs - 16:00hrs (by appointment only) .

 THE VETERAN COMMUNITY IN SOUTH GLOUCESTERSHIRE

 South Gloucestershire has a significant armed forces community due to employment at the Ministry of Defence (MOD) in Filton and other local Defence organisations.
 It is an area of high-density population and many rural areas.
 Having formally signed the Armed Forces Covenant on 29 June 2013 during the Armed Forces Day celebrations at Staple Hill, South Gloucestershire Council has been supportive of its armed forces for many years and takes pride in recognising their contribution.
 The Armed Forces Community Covenant is a voluntary statement of mutual support between a civilian community and its local armed forces community.
 Local authorities and the armed forces community are encouraged to work together to establish a covenant in their area in order to: